-The continued improvements in the NI labour market are consistent with the UK experience, where employment is the highest on record, unemployment is joint lowest on record and inactivity is the lowest on record.
-It is worth noting, while the NI unemployment rate is the lowest of all the UK regions, NI has the second lowest employment rate and highest inactivity rate.
+The continued improvements in the NI labour market from 2017 are in keeping with the UK experience, where employment was the highest on record, unemployment was joint lowest on record and economic inactivity was the lowest on record.
+It is worth noting, while the NI unemployment rate was the lowest of all the UK regions, NI had the second lowest employment rate and highest inactivity rate.